-The portion of the transaction price allocated to the obligation to participate in the joint development committee (the "JDC") to oversee the development of products and the Phase 2 MRCT in accordance with the development plan remained deferred as of September 30, 2021 and revenue will be recognized using the proportional performance model over the period of the Company's participation on the JDC.
-The unrecognized amount of the transaction price allocated to this performance obligation as of

-September 30, 2021 was an insignificant amount.
-An immaterial amount of revenue for this performance obligation has been recognized during the nine months ended September 30, 2021.
+A portion of the transaction price allocated to the obligation to participate in the JDC to oversee the development of products and the Phase 2 MRCT in accordance with the development plan remained deferred as of September 30, 2022, and revenue will be recognized using the proportional performance model over the period of the Company's participation on the JDC.
+The unrecognized amount of the transaction price allocated to this performance obligation as of September 30, 2022, was de minimis.
+An immaterial amount of revenue for this performance obligation has been recognized during nine months ended September 30, 2022, and 2021.